 - 17 Coarse Kosher Salt for Sauce - 1 Teaspoon

 - 18 Ground Pepper for Sauce - 1/4 Teaspoon

 - 19 Olive Oil for Sauce - 1/2 Cup

 - 21 Slivered Almonds - 1/2 Cup

-This tender and juicy skirt steak is marinated in a flavorful mixture of citrus juices, soy sauce, Worcestershire, garlic and spices.
-Paired with a tangy and bright cilantro pesto, this Mexican-inspired dish is delicious when paired with crispy potatoes or thinly sliced to make tacos!
+This tender and juicy skirt steak are marinated in a flavorful mixture of citrus juices, soy sauce, Worcestershire, garlic, and spices.
+Paired with tangy and bright cilantro pesto, this Mexican-inspired dish is delicious when paired with crispy potatoes or thinly sliced to make tacos!